Understanding metabolic factors determining COVID-19 disease progression for personalised interventions

 Summary

 COVID-19 care will benefit from personalized interventions for patient subgroups suggested by metabolomics, computational models and organ-on-a-chip models.
-We will employ metabolomics profiling of COVID-19 patient blood in order to identify prognostic biomarkers and therapeutic targets for disease management, including prevention strategies, nutritional treatment and support.
+We have employed metabolomics profiling of COVID-19 patient blood in order to identify prognostic biomarkers and therapeutic targets for disease management, including prevention strategies, nutritional treatment and support.

 Technology Readiness Level (TRL)